sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-app/cp-mobile-dev-kit-mcp-app.md

     ![MDK](img-3.2.png)

 3. The MCP client (Cline) recognizes that the MDK MCP server should be used and executes the prompt using the `mdk-create` tool.
-You may be asked to approve certain steps.

     ![MDK](img-3.3.png)